 The program includes core studies, specialization studies, minor studies and elective studies.

-Specialization studies (55 ECTS credits) include topics on integration of production and product design, sustainable production and material selection and packaging technology.
+Specialization studies (85 ECTS credits) include topics on integration of production and product design, sustainable production and material selection, packaging technology, advanced welding processes, sustainable welding production, laser processing and 3D-printing and production controlling technologies and methods.

 The Master’s thesis and seminar, 30 ECTS credits, is a part of specialization studies.
 The thesis an advanced research project, which requires approximately six months of full-time work.
 It is completed during the fourth semester of the degree program.